Mohamed-Elwakdy/Elwakdy-TripData/README.md

         ########

-        # The smallest and lasrgest date of pickup_datetime
+        # The smallest and largest date of pickup_datetime
-        # Compare all dates with the first date in the list "01/01/13  03:11:48"

         if puc == 1:
             Smallest_date_pickup_datetime = fdt